zixin448/tp/docs/UserGuide.md

 ### Removing a comment for a student: `remove_comment`

-Removes a comment for a student.
+Removes the comment for a student.

 Format: `remove_comment id/STUDENT_ID`
 * `STUDENT_ID` refers to the student's unique NUSNET ID.